asha952/chill_chat/README.md

 - a main browser which others in the same room can see (watch youtube or netflix for ex.)
 - private chat on the side

-a crude chat with a simple text feature with an online status for active users.